Counterintuitively, doing nothing all summer long wasn’t so frustrating as you might imagine.

 Accept and thank my lucky stars for the oddness of being able to read hearts!

 Flow in the moment helps self examination.
 In the moment when a fragment of birdsong triggers my smile, it triggers also my self love.
 The union of self with self is union with the whole of existence.
-What other respectful ways of being glad are there than humility, awe and gratitude?
+What other respectful ways of being glad are there than the gladnesses of humility, awe and gratitude?

 ~ Love is present EveryNow